JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 Your document string must include the following components, in order:

-- A header, closely matching the example given above.
+- A **header**, closely matching the example given above.

+- A **reference describing the algorithm** or an actual description of the algorithm, if necessary.
+Detail any non-standard aspects of the implementation.
+Generally defer details on the role of hyper-parameters to the "Hyper-parameters" section (see below).

-- Instructions on how to import the model type from MLJ (because a user can already inspect the doc-string in the Model Registry, without having loaded the code-providing package).
+- Instructions on **how to import the model type** from MLJ (because a user can already inspect the doc-string in the Model Registry, without having loaded the code-providing package).

-- Instructions on how to instantiate with default hyper-parameters or with keywords.
+- Instructions on **how to instantiate** with default hyper-parameters or with keywords.

-- A `# Training data` section: explains how to bind model to data in a machine with all possible signatures (eg, `machine(model, X, y)` but also `machine(model, X, y, w)` if, say, weights are supported);  the role and scitype requirements for each data argument should be itemized.
+- A **Training data** section: explains how to bind model to data in a machine with all possible signatures (eg, `machine(model, X, y)` but also `machine(model, X, y, w)` if, say, weights are supported);  the role and scitype requirements for each data argument should be itemized.

-- Instructions on how to fit the machine (in the same section).
+- Instructions on **how to fit** the machine (in the same section).

-- A `# Hyper-parameters` section (unless there aren't any): an itemized list of the parameters, with defaults given.
+- A **Hyper-parameters** section (unless there aren't any): an itemized list of the parameters, with defaults given.

-- An `# Operations` section: each implemented operation (`predict`, `predict_mode`, `transform`, `inverse_transform`, etc ) is itemized and explained.
+- An **Operations** section: each implemented operation (`predict`, `predict_mode`, `transform`, `inverse_transform`, etc ) is itemized and explained.
 This should include operations with no data arguments, such as `training_losses` and `feature_importances`.

-- A `# Fitted parameters` section: To explain what is returned by `fitted_params(mach)` (the same as `MLJModelInterface.fitted_params(model, fitresult)` -  see later) with the fields of that named tuple itemized.
+- A **Fitted parameters** section: To explain what is returned by `fitted_params(mach)` (the same as `MLJModelInterface.fitted_params(model, fitresult)` -  see later) with the fields of that named tuple itemized.

-- A `# Report ` section (if `report` is non-empty): To explain what, if anything, is included in the `report(mach)`  (the same as the `report` return value of `MLJModelInterface.fit`) with the fields itemized.
+- A **Report** section (if `report` is non-empty): To explain what, if anything, is included in the `report(mach)`  (the same as the `report` return value of `MLJModelInterface.fit`) with the fields itemized.

-- An optional but highly recommended `# Examples` section, which includes MLJ examples, but which could also include others if the model type also implements a second "local" interface, i.e., defined in the same module.
+- An optional but highly recommended **Examples** section, which includes MLJ examples, but which could also include others if the model type also implements a second "local" interface, i.e., defined in the same module.
 (Note that each module referring to a type can declare separate doc-strings which appear concatenated in doc-string queries.)

-- A closing "See also" sentence which includes a `@ref` link to the raw model type (if you are wrapping one).
+- A closing **"See also"** sentence which includes a `@ref` link to the raw model type (if you are wrapping one).

 ## Unsupervised models